ARCHIVE OF PAST WORKSHOP COMPETITION AND PILOT GRANTS ANNOUNCEMENTS

-The Genome Science Institute is pleased to announce the availability of one year seed grants ranging up to $20,000 each to enhance genetics and genomics research at Boston University/Boston Medical Center.
-These grants are intended to provide the resources needed to generate preliminary data prior to the submission of extramural grants (e.g., multi-investigator R01s or P01s).
+The Genome Science Institute is pleased to announce the availability of up to two one-year seed grants ranging up to $25,000; each to enhance genetics and genomics research at Boston University/Boston Medical Center.
+These grants are intended to provide the resources needed to generate preliminary data prior to the submission of extramural grants (e.g., R01s or P01s).

 ELIGIBLITY: The RFA is open to all BU faculty on the Medical or Charles River campuses.
 Joint PIs are allowed.
-For faculty-level applicants, at least one PI must have been a GSI member for the six months prior to the submission deadline.
+At least one PI must have been a GSI member for the six months prior to the submission deadline.
 (Exceptions for new faculty will be considered.)
 The GSI is open to all BU faculty engaged in genetics and/or genomics research.
 Please contact email@example.com to apply.

-2. A one-page summary describing the expertise of the individuals involved and how this application represents both a new collaboration and addresses new scientific questions.
+2. A one-page summary describing the expertise of the individuals involved, and the plan for future grant submission.

 4. A detailed budget.
 Requests can be made only for support staff and/or supplies (i.e., not faculty salaries).

 6. Those applicants who received GSI awards in the past, please summarize the outcomes of the funded research: grants, publications, collaborations, patent applications, etc.

 7. Application should be sent to firstname.lastname@example.org by 5:00 PM on April 10, 2018.